-Instead of specific New Year’s resolutions, I try to stick to general, non-specific goals for the year (ie: increase my freelance business vs. increase my salary by at least $10k).
-One such goal that’s been on my mind for a while is to make lifestyle changes so I produce less waste, and consume less as a whole, while making choices that are better for the health of the planet in general.
+Instead of specific New Year’s resolutions, I try to stick to general, non-specific goals for the year.
+One such goal that’s been on my mind for a while is to make lifestyle changes so I produce less waste, and consume less as a whole, while making choices that are better for the health of the planet.

-These are just a few of the changes I’ve made that I urge you to consider as we begin 2019:
+These are just a few of the changes I’ve made, and urge you to consider as well:

 Purging paper towels